📞 +35677771522

 In short:

-• Mats = powered by electricity
+• Mats = electricity-based heating

-• Water systems = powered by heated water
+• Water systems = hot water circulation

-The Pros of Underfloor Heating Mats| Underfloor Heating Mats vs Water Systems
+The Pros of Underfloor Heating Mats

 1. Quick and Easy Installation

-2. Affordable Upfront Costs
+2. Lower Upfront Cost

 4. Low Maintenance

-5. Fast Warm-Up Time
+5. Fast Heat Response

-The Pros of Water Systems| Underfloor Heating Mats vs Water Systems
+The Pros of Water Systems

-1. Ideal for Large Spaces
+1. Better for Large Areas

-2. Lower Running Costs (Over Time)
+2. Lower Running Costs at Scale

 4. Even Heat Distribution